Denim, What Can We Do With It?

 If are running a thrift store or you are a private collector who sells your used products to Pakistan, you may have noticed more tedious paperwork in your last order(s).
 This is mainly because of a new resolution from the State Bank of Pakistan, which enforces Pakistani customers to use Letters of Credit or, at least, Contract Letters for the payment of their imports.

-This payment process that involves couriering of original documents - invoice and B/L -, takes about two weeks and has a total fee of about $280 USD.
+This payment process that involves couriering of original documents – invoice and B/L -, takes about two weeks and has a total fee of about $280 USD.
 It has delayed the purchase of mixed rags from Pakistan, and increased the cost for the importers.
-Luckily, importers and suppliers are getting used to it, it seems, sharing the weight of the extra cost and paperwork, looking forward to benefit their long term relationships.
+Luckily, importers and sellers are getting used to it, it seems, sharing the weight of the extra cost and paperwork, looking forward to benefit their long term relationships.

 Wait Times Count Towards the Driving Hours

 Andrew has been a driver for his 53’ truck since 2003.
 He used to work about 100 hours per week, moving mixed rags and other used products across the States and Canada.
-He would drive for 8 hours to get to the supplier warehouse, then take a 2 hour nap while his truck was loaded with the bales of used clothing.
+He would drive for 8 hours to get to the seller warehouse, then take a 2 hour nap while his truck was loaded with the bales of used clothing.
 After, he hit the road again for another 6 hours of driving before he stopped for a proper rest.
 That’s no longer the case.

 Since the implementation of the ELD mandate in December, Andrew can’t drive for more than 11 hours in a consecutive on-duty window of 14 hours.
 Then, he is enforced to 10 consecutive hours off-duty.
 What is the direct effect of the ELD for thrift stores, private collectors, and graders?
 This measure has translated into a decrease on truck availability and an increase on shipping prices.